 We recently had the chance to talk with Sally Isáis, who serves in Mexico with MILAMEX (Misión Latinoamericana de México).
-MAI has a 20-year history with the organization.
+MAI has had a long-time training relationship with MILAMEX.
 Here, Sally talks about her ministry and what God is doing throughout Mexico today.

 Tell us about MILAMEX and your publishing initiatives.

 There are several facets to our ministry, one of them being publishing.
 We have been publishing PRISMA (a family magazine) for over 50 years and printing books for the last 20 years.
 We believe in the importance of training Latin writers and working alongside those who want to write.
 We want to encourage and enable Latin Christian writers who write in Spanish and in our own context.

 So much of what is published is translated from other languages, and sometimes the real meaning gets lost in the translation.
 Ninety-nine percent of what we have published over the years has been from writers in Latin America.